History of Sesame Street

-The preschool educational television program Sesame Street was first aired on public television stations on November 10, 1969, and has reached its 55th season in 2025.
+The preschool educational television program Sesame Street was first aired on public television stations on November 10, 1969, and is currently on its 56th season as of 2026.
 The history of Sesame Street has reflected changing attitudes to developmental psychology, early childhood education, and cultural diversity.
 Featuring Jim Henson's Muppets, animation, live shorts, humor and celebrity appearances, it was the first television program of its kind to base its content and production values on laboratory and formative research, and the first to include a curriculum "detailed or stated in terms of measurable outcomes".
 Initial responses to the show included adulatory reviews, some controversy and high ratings.
 By its 40th anniversary in 2009, Sesame Street was broadcast in over 120 countries, and 20 independent international versions had been produced.
 It has won eleven Grammys and over 150 Emmys in its history—more than any other children's show.

 The show was conceived in 1966 during discussions between television producer Joan Ganz Cooney and Carnegie Corporation vice president Lloyd Morrisett.
 Their goal was to create a children's television show that would "master the addictive qualities of television and do something good with them", such as helping young children prepare for school.
 After two years of research, the newly formed Children's Television Workshop (CTW) received a combined grant of $8 million from the Carnegie Corporation, the Ford Foundation and the U.S. federal government to create and produce a new children's television show.